gdavidbutler/xmlTrivialCallbackParser/README.md

 ## xmlTrivialCallbackParser
-Trivial XML callback parser in standard C. Inspired by [xread](https://github.com/naleksiev/xread.git). (xread uses GCC non-standard label (&&label) pointers.)
+Trivial XML callback parser in standard C.

 No dependencies.
 No dynamic memory allocation.
+No recursion.
 No memory copying.
 Small and Fast.

-No XML validation.
+No XML validation!
 To simply "*check*" that a XML string can be parsed, use a NULL callback and verify the return offset is the same as the source length.

-Also included are some "coders", often used by XML, that I'll break out into a separate repo later:
+Also included are some "coders", often used by XML:

 * URI encode and decode
 * Hex encode and decode